midonet/midonet/docs/openstack-lbaasv1.md

 from neutron-lbaas' reference implementation (haproxy):

 - MidoNet only supports a limited set of topologies, as described below.
+  This also implies some resource order constraints; the topology including the Neutron router and Neutron network needs to be set up before Neutron LB resources.

+- MidoNet only supports L3/L4 loadbalancing.
+I.e. no https/http support

 - In MidoNet, members will see the real source IP address of clients, rather than VIP.
 (There's an exception; see "same subnet" case below)